givsta/lotto24-assessment/README.md

 issues with the shop and some open tasks to do (see below), and we would like you to solve them.

 Please do not spend more than 4 hours on this assignment.
 If you don't finish, don't worry.
 We are more interested in how you approach the problems and how you solve them.
-Please create a branch from master with your assignment.

 ### Some technical details